boukx/guide/pve.markdown

 So if you FD and then auto, you delay your rotation by the difference between an unhasted and a hasted auto (3.4 - 2.9 = .5 for Xbow).
 If you FD and then aimed you delay your rotation by-- the time it takes between casting FD and combat drop + trinket swap + the difference between an unhasted auto and aimed shot (~.3 + .5).
 Its tricky though-- because this depends on your rotation and when you want to FD.

-For each trinket, and trinket pair for each rotation with varying amounts of haste